duhaalazzam/about-me/README.md

 Made with ♥ by Mohmmad Alazzam as a part of  ASAC Student .
-I was Navigator on:[this repo](https://github.com/MohdAzzam/project201-1)
-I was Driver on: [this repo](https://github.com/duhaalazzam/about-me)
+Iam Duha Alazzam was Navigator on:[this repo](https://github.com/MohdAzzam/project201-1) And I was Driver on: [this repo](https://github.com/duhaalazzam/about-me)